woman covering her mouth

 Dental implants can replace a single tooth or an entire row of missing teeth.
 This restorative dentistry option offers remarkable stability and natural-looking results.
 Dr. Matt Dillard performs all stages of dental implant treatment at his dental offices in Charleston and Walterboro, SC.

-Meet with an Implant Expert Schedule a Consultation Today
+Meet With an Implant Expert Schedule a Consultation Today

-If you live in greater Charleston, SC, and you have missing teeth, schedule a consultation with Dr. Matt Dillard and the team at Oral & Implant Surgery of the Lowcountry.
+If you live in Greater Charleston, SC, and you have missing teeth, schedule a consultation with Dr. Matt Dillard and the team at Oral & Implant Surgery of the Lowcountry.
 Dr. Dillard is a board-certified oral and maxillofacial surgeon who has performed hundreds of dental implant surgeries during his career.
 He is more than qualified to place your implants and help you overcome tooth loss.

 We are happy to accept new patients with or without a referral from a general dentist.
 You can request an appointment at either our Charleston or Walterboro office by contacting us online or by giving us a call.